The Comprehensive Ransomware Overview

-The FBI, as well as most law enforcement agencies and security experts, advise against paying digital ransoms, and for good reason.
-Paying the ransom may not yield a happy ending.
+The FBI advises against paying digital ransoms, and the US Treasury has indicated ransomware payments can lead to sanctions for a business.
 There’s the possibility that the attackers may not actually have the keys to decrypt the hijacked data, or they may simply refuse to supply them.
 Plus, you open yourself and your organization up to future extortion attempts.

 Nonetheless, many companies choose to pay the ransoms and get the decryption keys to unlock their data rather than spending time and money to try to get their systems back.

 Their actions are often driven by fear that there is no alternative; that not paying ransoms could be catastrophic due to the costs of downtime and the interruption to their business.

 There’s also reputational damage to consider.
 Cybercriminals not only can keep data held hostage but can also expose the data if payment is not made.
 This could severely damage an organization’s reputation and brand value, particularly if customer information is involved.
 The number of organizations that paid the ransom increased from 26% in 2020 to 32% in 2021, although fewer than one in 10 managed to get back all of their data.

 Most ransom payments are made in cryptocurrencies.
 The money is then often dispersed and mixed across numerous wallets to ensure anonymity.
 Some may be used for the cybercriminals’ operational needs while the rest is exfiltrated via numerous underground payment services.